Safe Haven Foster

 Research finds a clear and compelling link between animal abuse and domestic violence.

 A study of women seeking shelter showed that 71 percent of those with animals affirmed that their partner had threatened, hurt or killed their animal (Ascione, Weber and Wood, 1997).
-In an abusive home, a companion animal may serve as a victim or child’s lone confidante.
-Abusers often use animals as pawns to manipulate and control their victim, taking advantage of the victim’s concern for his or her animal.
-Abusers may threaten, harm, or kill animals to intimidate victims, demand silence about the abuse, or prevent them from leaving.
+In an abusive home, a companion animal may serve as a survivor or child’s lone confidante.
+Abusers often use animals as pawns to manipulate and control the survivor, taking advantage of the survivor's concern for their animal.
+Abusers may threaten, harm, or kill animals to intimidate survivors, demand silence about the abuse, or prevent them from leaving.

-Many victims are hesitant to leave a dangerous situation because they fear for their animal’s safety.
+Many survivors are hesitant to leave a dangerous situation because they fear for their animal’s safety.

-In fact, numerous surveys have reported that between 25 and 40 percent of victims are unable to escape abusive situations out of concern for their animal’s safety (McIntosh, 2002).
+In fact, numerous surveys have reported that between 25 and 40 percent of survivors are unable to escape abusive situations out of concern for their animal’s safety (McIntosh, 2002).
 Their fears are not unfounded.
-Abusers often retaliate when their victim leaves by torturing or killing their animals.
-Relinquishing a companion animal or leaving him or her in an unsafe situation increases stress in an already difficult situation, and lack of safe shelter for animals may even cause victims to stay in unsafe situations to protect their animal.
+Abusers often retaliate when the survivor leaves by torturing or killing their animals.
+Relinquishing a companion animal or leaving him or her in an unsafe situation increases stress in an already difficult situation, and lack of safe shelter for animals may even cause survivors to stay in unsafe situations to protect their animal.

 Safe Haven foster families make a difference in the lives of families affected by domestic violence.
-You can help a victim find safety while preserving the bond between a guardian and their companion animal.
-To become a Safe Haven foster parent, fill out an application.
+You can help a survivor find safety while preserving the bond between a guardian and their companion animal.
+To become a Safe Haven foster parent, start by watching our orientation video.